 Where there is sufficient evidence to the required standard and an informed plea by the defendant who admits intentionally seeking to infect the complainant, a plea to section 18 may be accepted, subject to the public interest stage of the Code test also being satisfied.
-(See paragraph 18 in this guidance for the meaning of the term 'informed plea').
+(See the section above on Reckless Transmission in this guidance for the meaning of the term 'informed plea'.)

 The consent of the complainant to sexual activity in the knowledge that the defendant is infectious does not amount to a defence for the defendant in cases of intentional infection: R v Donovan 2 K.B.
 498; Attorney General's Reference (No. 6 of 1980) Q.B.
 715, CA.

 If the prosecution can prove that the defendant intended to transmit sexually an infection to a person but failed to do so, a charge of attempting to commit section 18 can be brought.

 A person who does not disclose the fact that they have a STI and then has consensual sexual intercourse with another without informing that person of their infectious state, is not guilty of rape (R v B EWCA Crim 2945, CA).